Skip to content

 Hermes Agent is the first open-source agent framework that takes the "self-improving" claim seriously in code, not marketing.
 Most agent frameworks ship a memory system that is actually just a glorified scratchpad.
 Hermes Agent's four-layer loop (skill extraction, memory nudges, user model, self-evolution) is structurally different, and the separation into layers is what makes it inspectable.

-For vibe builders and solo operators, this is the most compelling agent release since Claude Code.
-The deployment model (run it on a $5 VPS, reach it through WhatsApp or Telegram or your preferred chat) collapses the "always-on assistant" ceiling that most agents hit on a laptop.
-And because skills accumulate, your Hermes Agent at month six is more useful than your Hermes Agent at week one.
+The deployment model also collapses the always-on assistant ceiling that most agents hit on a laptop: run it on a $5 VPS, reach it through WhatsApp or Telegram or your preferred chat.
+Skills accumulate across sessions, so your Hermes Agent at month six is more useful than your Hermes Agent at week one.

 The cost trade-off is real though.
 If you point the learning loop at a frontier API for every inference, your bill for the agent watching itself can exceed your bill for the agent doing work.
 The smart operational pattern is obvious but worth stating: cheap model for housekeeping (skill extraction, memory nudges, user modelling), frontier model for actual reasoning tasks.
 The 200+ model support is the feature that makes this tractable.